 - A set of continuum and line images for all science spectral windows, covering as large as possible a part of the spectral range.
 This set is as complete as possible given the computing resources of the processing pipeline, i.e. for datasets with very high spatial and/or spectral resolution some parts of the set may be automatically omitted by the pipeline, to keep the size of the product package within reasonable limits.
 This is what is called "mitigation" of the data products.
+From Cycle 10, self calibrated imaging products are characterized by a .selfcal. extension, to be distinguished by the regular imaging products having .regcal. extension.
 See the pipeline documentation at https://almascience.org/processing/science-pipeline.